Skip to content

 LevelRoles

-Instanceadmin (full access), user (site-scoped access)
+Instanceowner (full instance control), admin (operational administration), user (site-scoped access)

-Siteowner (full site control), viewer (read-only)
+Siteowner (full site control), admin (site administration), editor (goals and funnels), viewer (read-only)

 All role checks are enforced server-side in Go.
 The Angular dashboard reflects the current user’s roles, but access control is not dependent on frontend enforcement.